Monereum/Monereum/monereum-examples/examples/7nodes/README.md

 ```

 ## Next steps
-Additional samples can be found in `quorum-examples/examples/7nodes/samples` for you to use and edit.
+Additional samples can be found in `monereum-examples/examples/7nodes/samples` for you to use and edit.
 You can also create your own contracts to help you understand how the nodes in a Quorum network work together.

 Check out some of the other examples highlighting and showcasing the functionality offered by the Quorum platform.
-An up-to-date list can be found in the [Quorum Documentation](https://docs.goquorum.com/en/latest/Getting%20Started/Quorum-Examples/) site.
+An up-to-date list can be found in the [Monereum Documentation](https://docs.goquorum.com/en/latest/Getting%20Started/Quorum-Examples/) site.